konulmammadova/docker-crash-course/README.md

 - Just because for being on top of the affected layer.
 In every layer(line) image is cached in the format of including whole stack of previous layers.
 Hence every layer on top of the affected layer needs to build from scratch.

 ### Optimized dockerfile example:
-We can update our dockerfile example if we need cache some further layers(layers on top of the COPY):
+We can update our dockerfile example above(see lesson-5) if we need cache some further layers(layers on top of the COPY):

 ```
 FROM nodejs